turingschool-examples/backend_mod_1_prework/day_3/questions.md

 ## Day 3 Questions

 1. What is a conditional statement?
 Give three examples.
+A conditional statement is a check on whether is statement, or statements, is true or false.
+A few examples:
+'''ruby
+if x == true
+    total++
+end

+while y > 0
+    y--
+end

+case z
+when 1
+    puts "z is one!:
+when 2
+    puts "z is two!"
+else
+    puts "I don't know what it is." end
+'''

 1. Why might you want to use an if-statement?